leftstick/BaiduMapForAngularJS/README.md

 ## Getting started

-> Note: Baidu-map API currently doesn't support `https`, switch to goole-map API if you plan deploy the application on `https` server.
+> Note: Baidu-map API currently doesn't support `https`, switch to [a-map](https://github.com/leftstick/angular-amap) API if you plan deploying to an `https` server.

 This is a directive for AngularJS `~1.2.0+`.
 And ease the way to display a baidu-map on your page.